rJunx/NEWS_push_project/README.md

 * invalid-name : couldn't use argument named a -> num1
 * bad-whitespace: 1, 2

+***

-## Refactor
+## Refactor: Operations
-- Get One New need to be put other files to let service become a simple surface just receive the API request
+- Get One News need to be put other files to let service become a simple surface just receive the API request
 - open a file "operations.py"
 ```py
 import os